GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Introduction

-We say GATSBI inspects a point if at some point along the path of the UAV that point falls within the \emph{viewing cone} and \emph{viewing distance} of the camera attached to the UAV (defined in Section~\ref{sec:prob}) as illustrated in Figure~\ref{fig:vcvd}.
-Our objective is to find a path of minimum length that guarantees inspection of all points on the surface of the bridge.

-Inspection is closely related to coverage and exploration, problems that have been well-studied in the literature but, as we will show, are not necessarily the best approaches for inspection.
-Given a 3D model of the environment, (including the bridge), we can find a coverage path that covers all points on the bridge using an offline planner~\cite{9048979}.
+In this work, we are interested in designing a high-level planner that inspects a 3D surface, i.e., a bridge for identifying visual defects.
+Inspection is closely related to coverage and exploration, which are problems that have been well-studied in the literature.
+However, as we will show, coverage and exploration are not necessarily the best approaches for inspection.
+Given a 3D model of the environment (including the bridge), we can find a coverage path that covers all points on the bridge using an offline planner~\cite{9048979}.
 In practice, we often do not have any prior model of the layout of the bridges.
 Even if a prior 3D model is available, it may be inaccurate due to changes in the environment surrounding the bridge as well as structural changes made to the bridge.
-As a result, we focus on the more general problem of inspecting a bridge without any prior information about its geometry.
+In this work, we address the problem of designing targeted inspection plans as the 3D model of the environment is built online.

+Recently, a number of commercial solutions such as the ones from Skydio~\cite{skydio} and Exyn~\cite{Exyn_Technologies_undated-gq} and ongoing work in academia provide robust autonomy including SLAM and low-level planning (how to navigate from point A to point B).
+Our work on high-level planning (determining what the next waypoint B should be) is complementary to these works.
+Current forms of planning mostly consist of someone clicking on waypoints for the UAVs to fly to.
+As a result, we develop tools that autonomously solve the more general problem of inspecting a bridge with no prior information about its geometry.

 Frontier-based strategies~\cite{yamauchi1997frontier} are typically used for exploring an initially unknown environment.
-A frontier is the boundary between explored and unexplored regions.
-The strategies choose which amongst the set of frontiers to visit (and which path to follow to get to the chosen frontier) to help speed up exploration.
+A frontier is a boundary between explored and unexplored regions.
+The strategy chooses which of the frontiers to visit (and which path to follow to get to the chosen frontier) to help speed up exploration.
 The algorithm terminates when there are no more accessible unexplored regions.
 A bounding box placed around the bridge can restrict exploration when operating in an open environment.
-Exploring the bridge does not necessarily mean that the UAV will get inspection quality images.
-Instead, an inspection planner that can take into account the viewing cone and distance constraints may be more efficient.
-We present such a planner, termed \emph{GTSP-Based Algorithm for Targeted Surface Bridge Inspection (GATSBI)}, and show that it outperforms the frontier-based exploration strategies efficiently inspecting the bridge (Section~\ref{sec:sim}).
+Exploring the bridge does not necessarily mean that the UAV will get inspection-quality images.
+Instead, an inspection planner that can take into account viewing and distance constraints may be more efficient.
+We present such a planner, termed \emph{GTSP-Based Algorithm for Targeted Surface Bridge Inspection (GATSBI)}, and show that it outperforms the frontier-based exploration strategies in efficiently inspecting the bridge (Section~\ref{sec:eval}).